The Greenbrier: In popular culture

 Set in West Virginia in the aftermath of a nuclear war, the video game Fallout 76 features a location known as "The Whitespring Resort" which strongly resembles the exterior and interior of the Greenbrier, including the hidden government bunker beneath.

+Too Many Cooks, the 1938 murder mystery by Rex Stout, takes place at the Kanawha Spa, which is clearly modeled after the Greenbrier.
+Nero Wolfe and Archie Goodwin are attending a gathering of world renowned chefs, one of whom is murdered.
+They must identify the killer in order to avoid being detained there while the local authorities fumble about.
+The Wolfe Pack, the fan club for Nero Wolfe mysteries, has held several gourmet dinners at the Greenbrier in honor of the novel.

 Entombed, a 2010 novel by Brian Keene, takes place in a fictionalized West Virginia hotel with a bunker beneath.
 The author states in the afterword that he was inspired by the Greenbrier.

+The Grand Design, a 2022 novel by Joy Callaway, is a fictionalized life story of the interior decorator Dorothy Draper during her redesign of the Greenbrier, published by HarperCollins.

+The historical fiction novel In the Shadow of the Greenbrier, by Emily Matchar, tells the story of four generations of a Jewish family living near the Greenbrier during key moments in the resort's history.
+It was published by G. P. Putnam's Sons in 2024.

 The Greenbrier was at the center of a moment on the U.S. game show Who Wants to Be a Millionaire.
 Comedian Norm Macdonald's $1,000,000 question was in reference to the Greenbrier's bunker.
 Macdonald was ready to correctly guess the Greenbrier but believed host Regis Philbin was trying to talk him out of the answer.
 Philbin did not know the answer, and was trying to ensure that Macdonald did not lose the $468,000 that he had already won for a charity.
 Macdonald walked away with $500,000 for Paul Newman's Hole in the Wall Camps.

 The Greenbrier is used as a setting in the 1933 film Mary Stevens, M.D.